 When everyone in the film is walking around in public, it almost looks like they’re completely talking to themselves even though most of them are speaking to their OS.
 On the surface of this metropolis it looks as though self-talk has been normalized and de-stigmatized, you can walk around and have conversations with yourself without looking crazy.
 It’s freeing just to witness.
 Many people don’t realize this but talking to yourself is completely healthy and normal and more people should do it often, even if it is in public.
 But we would have to have a separate conversation about mental health and what’s considered “normal” in order for that to ever happen…

 However, in the film Theodore revealed to his coworker Paul (Chris Pratt) that he was dating an OS system and he received it well, as if Theodore had told him he was dating another human being.
-Theodore had been keeping it to himself for a while because he was afraid of how people would view his unconventional relationship but it was meant with acceptance and no one batted an eyelash.
+Theodore had been keeping it to himself for a while because he was afraid of how people would view his unconventional relationship but it was met with acceptance and no one batted an eyelash.
 Imagine a society where self-love and being single was normalized like this.
 Some would argue that the two are already normalized but they’re really not.
 People encourage self-love and being single but with certain conditions and expectations, and that’s not how any of that should work.
 Dating and falling in love with an OS is rare according to the film, and the same could be same for falling in love with yourself.
-Completely falling in love.
+Completely falling in love, unconditionally.

 Some people don’t receive it well when being told by someone that they’re happily single, making snide comments about how you must be lonely or something is wrong with you, and Theodore’s encounter with Catherine when signing their divorce papers proved that.
 She was practically livid at the idea of Theodore dating a “computer” and being happy again without her, spitefully telling him that he always had the tendency to avoid “real” emotions, a slight directed towards Samantha since she’s an OS despite her having real emotions as well.